 ELECTIONS: president nominated by the People's Assembly for a six-year term, the nomination must then be validated by a national, popular referendum; national referendum last held 26 September 1999 (next to be held NA October 2005); prime minister appointed by the president

 The Egyptian economy is slow-growing, poorly regulated, and totally insufficient to meet the demands of its massive population base.
 This is the weakest pillar of the Egyptian government, as almost 20% of Egypt lives below the poverty line, and her urban areas are among the most desperately poor in the world.
 One of the main reasons Egypt maintains its neutrality in most Middle Eastern affairs is because the Egyptians had become very good at endorsing western policies, like the 1991 Desert Storm campaign, in exchange for massive western aid packages, the most significant of which is the yearly aid grant Egypt receives for maintaining the peace with Israel.
-The single biggest growth industry in Egypt is, and likely will remain, tourism; as one might expect, the ruins of pharonic Egypt are unmatched archaeological sites, and Egypt’s reputation as a moderate Arab country lures millions each year who want to visit the Middle East but do not want to visit a more repressive police state like Syria.
+The single biggest growth industry in Egypt is tourism.
+As one might expect, the ruins of pharonic Egypt are unmatched archaeological sites, and Egypt’s reputation as a moderate Arab country lures millions each year who want to visit the Middle East but do not want to visit a more repressive police state like Syria.

 Stability is one of the keys to Egypt's prosperity.
 During the revolution, tourism ground to a halt.
 Egypt must rebuild its image in the public sphere.
 This means demonstrating that it is a stable and responsible neighbor; while at the same time demonstrating that it is its' own nation.
 While aid is important, Egypt has made it clear that it is no longer willing to endorse Western policies for a check.
-Peace with Israel creates a stable image and invites both U.S. aid and tourism; however, the days of supporting the U.S. and Israel for funds is undoubtedly over.
-Already, trade relations between Israel and Egypt have soured.
+Peace with Israel creates a stable image and invites both U.S. aid and tourism.
+With the removal of the Muslim Brotherhood, strengthening of ties and securing of funds is once again a possibility.
 Egypt must seek to assert its independence, without becoming viewed as an unstable or aggressive state.
+It cannot risk its people viewing it as a puppet government.

 CURRENCY: Egyptian pound (EGP)